vieren-power-players-malcolm-omoruyi

-Malcolm Omoruyi was born in Canada, and at the age of 6, his family moved to Nigeria—a transitional culture shock that he credits changing him for the better.
-Eventually, Omoruyi moved back to Canada and settled down in Toronto with the hopes of pursuing a University degree in Commerce and IT.
+Eventually, Malcolm moved back to Canada and settled down in Toronto with the hopes of pursuing a University degree in Commerce and IT.
 During his time at Ryerson, he was scouted for modeling, and once again the course of his life was altered for the better.
+He has quickly risen to success in the modeling industry working with notable brands and publications such as GQ, OVO, Jumpman, and Kollar Clothing.

-He’s now 25 and has quickly risen to success in the modeling industry working with notable brands and publications such as GQ, OVO, Jumpman, and Kollar Clothing.
 He has a natural confidence and charisma that translates on and off-camera.
 Never one to slow down, he juggled school full-time while working at a startup and meeting the demands of a budding modeling career.
 Omoruyi knows all about pursuing your passion no matter the obstacles and has valuable advice to offer.
 We caught up with him over Zoom and discussed how mentorship has helped him, the struggles he’s overcome, and how to find self-confidence.
 Read the full interview below.

-Malcolm Omoruyi was born in Canada, and at the age of 6, his family moved to Nigeria—a transitional culture shock that he credits changing him for the better.
-Eventually, Omoruyi moved back to Canada and settled down in Toronto with the hopes of pursuing a University degree in Commerce and IT.
+Eventually, Malcolm moved back to Canada and settled down in Toronto with the hopes of pursuing a University degree in Commerce and IT.
 During his time at Ryerson, he was scouted for modeling, and once again the course of his life was altered for the better.
+He has quickly risen to success in the modeling industry working with notable brands and publications such as GQ, OVO, Jumpman, and Kollar Clothing.

-He’s now 25 and has quickly risen to success in the modeling industry working with notable brands and publications such as GQ, OVO, Jumpman, and Kollar Clothing.
 He has a natural confidence and charisma that translates on and off-camera.
 Never one to slow down, he juggled school full-time while working at a startup and meeting the demands of a budding modeling career.
 Omoruyi knows all about pursuing your passion no matter the obstacles and has valuable advice to offer.
 We caught up with him over Zoom and discussed how mentorship has helped him, the struggles he’s overcome, and how to find self-confidence.
 Read the full interview below.

 What are you doing when you feel most passionate?